 How Do Impact Windows Work?

-- This question is an important one, since if you’re going to be spending money on a product that is superior to others, you’ll want to know why that is.
+- This question is an important one since if you’re going to be spending money on a product that is superior to others, you’ll want to know why that is.
 Impact windows and doors contain a special type of glass that is more durable and shatter-resistant.
-This glass is also secured in heavy duty frames made of aluminum or other durable metals.
+This glass is also secured in heavy-duty frames made of aluminum or other durable metals.

 - Unlike most windows that are made with one pane of glass, impact windows consist of at least two panes of glass that is reinforced with a special layer that consists of Polyvinyl Butyral.
 This plastic material will cause any broken glass to stick to this central membrane, preventing the occurrence of shattering or excessive damage to the window.
-Impact windows are carefully designed to offer the most resistant possible to shattering and breaking.
+Impact windows are carefully designed to offer the most resistance possible to shattering and breaking.

 Will I Get Insurance Premium Discounts?

 - Yes, in fact you will.
 Many insurance companies recognize impact windows and doors as effective windstorm protective systems.
 This can result in up to a 50% reduction on your insurance premiums!

 What Are Some Other Benefits of Hurricane Windows and Doors?